dluciv/cccp/README.md

 You can simply install CCCP by cloning this repository somewhere you like.
 Then `cccp` can be easily symlinked to any location you already have in your `$PATH`, e.g. `~/.local/bin` (this is how I use it).
 When invoked as `cccp u`, it will even try to update itself.
+This is also up to you to also symlink `cccp` as `ccap`, `cpcp` and `cpap`.

 #### With Basher

 If you use [*basher*](https://www.basher.it/) (which I am not a big fan of, but it looks promising overall), you can install CCCP with
 `basher install dluciv/cccp` or `basher install github.com/dluciv/cccp`.
-Then you can further manage (e.g. upgrade, uninstall) CCCP with basher.
+Then you can further manage (e.g. upgrade, uninstall)
+CCCP with basher.
+Basher appears to be smart enough to handle `ccap`, `cpcp` and `cpap` perfectly, thus creating multiple links to all of them.

 #### Dependencies / Helpers